 The need for social workers is growing.
-Employment in social work is expected to grow by almost 20% in the next decade, faster than average for all occupations.
+Employment in social work is expected to grow by over 12% in the next decade, faster than average for all occupations.
 Health reform and demographic trends such as the aging population, increasing numbers of military & veterans, and growth of immigrant and refugee populations, are driving above-average growth of social work employment.
-The need for child, family and school social workers is expected to remain strong, with an expected 15% employment increase.
+The need for child, family and school social workers is expected to remain strong.
 (Bureau of Labor Statistics)

 As a licensed profession, social work offers tremendous flexibility to move between different areas of practice throughout one's career.
 Some types of social work require advanced education and licensure.
 The National Association of Social Workers (NASW) is a good resource for exploring social work career options.
 Below are some of the more popular areas of social work practice:

 - Combining a degree in Social work with a minor in Chemical Dependency Counseling: Addiction and Recovery prepares you to work with individuals, families, and communities that are facing the challenges of substance abuse and addiction.
 Social workers may work with the individual struggling with a substance abuse or addiction, or they may work with the individual’s family and community.
 Generalist social workers provide a holistic perspective on the interdisciplinary team of professionals supporting people and their families in various stages of addiction and recovery.
 This holistic perspective manifests in work with individuals, group work, interdisciplinary teamwork, organizational policy and procedures, community education, advocacy, and social policy and programming.